tadigotla/workshop/Overview.md

-The workshop will start by familiarizing the Learners with most of the Development activities, tools, processes and challenges
+The aim of the workshop is to introduce the many aspects of development including the tools, processes and challenges.